kippjohnson/reproducible_research/README.md

 The end product will be a Docker container that contains all of the code and data necessary to ensure computational reproducibility of your work or model.
 Docker allows a third party to run the exact same code by simplying downloading your Docker container.
 We will use Git for version control coupled with Continuous Analysis.
 There are a number of continuous analysis tools; I found that I prefer [travis-ci](https://travis-ci.com) because it is relatively straightforward.
 It also gives you unlimited free open-source projects.
 Students also get unlimited private projects for free.

- I will use R throughout this document, as it is what I do most of the work in.
+ I use R in this repository, as it is the language I do most of my work in.
 It should be possible to relatively easily switch to other languages.
-At the end, ideally, you should be able to clone this repository and then have a repository which is ready to substitute with your own code!
+At the end, ideally, you should be able to clone this repository and then have a repository which is ready to substitute with your own code.

 # Setup

 ## Github

-### Option 1: Clone this repository and be on your way
+### Cloning this repository

 This repository is set up as an example repository which is almost ready to be used in the git-docker-travis_ci workflow.
 After you have installed Docker and Travis-CI, you can just substitute your own code here and be on your way.